-We’ve produced over 1000 cable TV shows, commercials, public service announcements, documentaries and web videos.
+We’ve produced over 1300 cable TV shows, commercials, public service announcements, documentaries and web videos.
+(VIEW EXAMPLES).

-We’ve been honored with 14 Awards & Press mentions.
+We’ve been honored with numerous Awards & Press mentions.

 One highlight was helping a health information business grow from nothing to over $100m in 3 years through online marketing, direct mail and national TV.

-Since 2008, we have been producing the weekly California TV show, Our Ventura TV.
+Since 2008, we have been producing the weekly California cable talk-show series, Our Ventura TV.

 VIDEO PRODUCTION CONCEPTION

 Plan well.
 Spend less.

 The reality is that there’s no limit to the amount that can be spent for video production; whether for online or on TV.

 Hence, even before the scripting and planning, there is a question of cost.
 What’s your budget?